cocos/cocos-docs/en/concepts/scene/shadow.md

 #### AutoAdapt Adaptive Shadow Calculation

 AutoAdapt adaptive shadow calculation automatically calculates the extent of shadow generation in the lightView and the proximity of the shadow camera.

-Starting from 3.3.0, the **linearDepth** and **Packing** options in the shadow options will be removed and the Creator will automatically determine the hardware capabilities and choose the best way to render the shadows.
+Starting with v3.3, the **Linear** and **Packing** options for Shadows in the **Inspector** panel have been removed, and Creator will automatically determine the hardware capabilities and choose the best way to render the shadows.

 ## Support dynamic batching to improve performance